CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 To monitor basic statistics for your instances and Amazon EBS volumes, use Amazon CloudWatch.

 Amazon Web Services.
 Amazon Elastic Compute Cloud (Kindle Locations 180-184).
 Amazon Web Services.
 Kindle Edition.

+Disabling the Termination from the ASG would prevent our ASG to be Elastic and impact our costs.
+Making a snapshot of the EC2 instance before it gets terminated *could* work but it's tedious, not elastic and very expensive, as all we're interested about are log files.
+Using AWS Lambda would be extremely hard to use for this task.
+Here, the natural and by far easiest solution would be to use the CloudWatch Logs agents on the EC2 instances to automatically send log files into CloudWatch, so we can analyze them in the future easily should any problems arise.

 # CloudTrail